 Security and Privacy

-As 5G connects a broader range of devices and industries, security and privacy become paramount.
-Ensuring the protection of sensitive data and networks against cyber threats is a critical concern that must be addressed.
+With 5G linking a wider array of devices and sectors, security and privacy issues rise to the forefront.
+Safeguarding sensitive information and network integrity from cyber threats is a critical challenge that must be tackled.

 The Future of 5G